Hamoukar: Archaeology

 Thousands of clay sealings have been found on the site, indicating the existence of a complex bureaucratic system.
 These sealings were once used to protect doors or containers from tampering and were impressed with stamp seals.
 Artifacts from Hamoukar can be seen at the Oriental Institute.
 Eye Idols made of alabaster or bone have been found in Tell Hamoukar.
 Similar Eye Idols from the same period have also been found in Tell Brak, the biggest settlement from Syria's Late Chalcolithic period.

 Obsidian

 Obsidian fragments were found across a 280 hectare area with obsidian workshops located in a section of the lower town, indicating the existence of the obsidian production facilities of both weapons and tools.
 They were in use at least as early as several centuries before the destruction of the 3rd millennium BC city in c.
 3500 BC.
 The volcanic rock of this type does not occur in Hamoukar area, so it must have been imported.
 The nearest deposits are located in the area of Mount Nemrut (today's Turkey), about 170 km north of the city.
 This is confirmed by chemical analysis of the obsidian.

 The findings were a surprise for many archaeologists, since they indicate the existence of independent trading networks in the northern Mesopotamia outside of the influence of southern cities, such as Ur and Uruk.

+Proto-urban settlement

+Considerable social complexity had developed in northern Mesopotamia during the LC1-2 periods (4400-3800 BC), involving also the metalwork and ceramic styles.
+The early urban settlement of Hamoukar (Khirbat al-Fakhar) at this time has been described as "a vast low or flat scatter of pottery and obsidian".
+The population density was very low at that stage, so this was more like the scattering of various small sites in the same area.
+The same description also applies to the earliest settlement of Tell Brak: